utdata/icj-cli-tools/MovingAround.md

 `/Users/christian`

 That tells me I'm in my own user directory.
 I bet you are in yours, but do it and see.
+So, remember, `~` is a shortcut to take you to this longer directory path.

 ## list directory